Comets

 ![]() |

 This comet was spotted and recorded by Heinrich Ludwig d' Arrest in Leipzig, Germany on June 28, 1851.
-It was the sixth comet to have its periodic orbit determined, and therefore received the formal name of 6D/d'Arrest. |
+It was the sixth comet to have its periodic orbit determined. |

 ||